obynio/kobopatch-config/README.md

 # kobopatch-config
+> Patch it, check it, quick – upgrade it

 This repository contains my configuration to tweak the kobo e-reader firmware to my liking.
 To update kobopatch, you can download the binaries [here](https://github.com/pgaskin/kobopatch/releases/latest).